AndrewBrough/msw-mock-gen/README.md

 ## Generated Files

-The plugin generates three files:
+For each configuration, the plugin generates three files:

 1. `queryHandlers.generated.ts` - Handlers for GET requests
 2. `mutationHandlers.generated.ts` - Handlers for POST/PUT/DELETE requests
-3. `mswHandlers.generated.ts` - Index file that combines all handlers
+3. `{outputFileName}.ts` - Index file that combines all handlers

 ## Example